Come Home to Vacation

 Tennessee's claim to fame is its musical heritage.
 Memphis boasts the Birth of the Blues along with the rock 'n roll of Elvis Presley, Nashville is the world capital of country music.
 In East Tennessee, you'll hear the sounds of the banjo and fiddle in bluegrass music, against the backdrop of where Dolly Parton grew up.

-Tennessee has three professional sports teams, the Memphis Grizzlies (NBA), the Nashville Predators (NHL) and the Tennessee Titans (NFL).
-Minor league baseball teams blanket the state with the Memphis Redbirds, Jackson Diamond Jaxx, the Nashville Sounds, the Chattanooga Lookouts and the Tennessee Smokies.
+Tennessee has four professional sports teams, the Memphis Grizzlies (NBA), the Nashville Predators (NHL), Tennessee Titans (NFL) and the Nashville Soccer Club (MLS).
+Minor league baseball teams blanket the state with the Memphis Redbirds, the Nashville Sounds, the Chattanooga Lookouts and the Tennessee Smokies.

 As the only state (except for Virginia) to have witnessed the most Civil War battles, Tennessee attracts history buffs throughout the United States.
 Tennessee is known for its historical preservation of Civil War battlefields, such as Shiloh, Lookout Mountain and Stones River.
 Tennessee is also part of the scenic Trail of Tears, beginning east of Chattanooga and heading north toward Kentucky.